The Employment Law Review: Portugal

 Companies are under no obligation to keep a separate register of foreign workers.
 Nevertheless, these workers are identified separately in the company's annual social report and companies must ensure they are duly authorised to work in Portugal.
 In this regard, Law 23/2007 of 4 July requires foreign workers to apply for a visa.
 This requirement will not be necessary if the worker is an EU national or a citizen of a country with which the European Union has signed an agreement on the free movement of people.

-The types of visas that allow an individual to work in Portugal are the following:
+The types of visas that allow an individual to work in Portugal are:

 - a temporary stay visa, which allows entry for accomplishing a professional assignment either dependently or independently, and whose duration does not exceed, as a rule, one year; and